Resident234/php.net/pages/www.php.net_function.return.php.md

-for those of you who think that using return in a script is the same as using exit note that: using return just exits the execution of the current script, exit the whole execution.
+for those of you who think that using return in a script is the same as using exit note that: using return just exits the execution of the current script, exit the whole execution.<br><br>look at that example:<br><br>a.php<br>

-look at that example:

-a.php

 ```
 <?php
-include(&quot;b.php&quot;);
+include("b.php");
-echo &quot;a&quot;;
+echo "a";
 ?>
 ```